Allica Bank: History

 Allica Bank launched its business current account in January 2023.
 By the end of the year it was reported to have 2,000 business current account customers.
 That same year, Allica revealed it achieved its first full-year profit and that it had lent over £2 billion to SME businesses since it launched.
 This represented an increase of 47% on the previous year.
-It had previously predicted it would reach £3 billion of business lending by 2025.

-In August 2024, Allica acquired specialist bridging lender Tuscan Capital, which it plans to fully integrate into its main business.

 In March 2025, Allica was listed as the second fastest growing company in Europe in the FT1000, the list of Europe’s 1,000 fastest growing companies for 2025, compiled by the Financial Times.

+In Allica's 2025 annual results, it revealed it had reached over 14,000 business current account customers, with total lending reaching more than £3.7 billion.

+Allica achieved unicorn status in February 2026 with a valuation of $1.2 billion.
+At the time it said it had over 30,000 business customers across its current account, savings and lending products.

 Fundraising

 Warwick Capital Partners led a £26 million funding round in Allica Bank in September 2020.

 In late-November 2021, Allica Bank announced it had closed a £110 million Series B fundraise, led by new investor Atalaya Capital Management, along with existing investor, Warwick Capital Partners.

 In June 2022, Allica Bank raised a further £55 million from existing investors Warwick and Atalaya, and British Business Investments (part of the British Business Bank).

 TCV, a leading global technology investor, led a £100 million funding round in Allica Bank in December 2022, alongside existing investors Warwick and Atalaya.

+Allica achieved unicorn status in February 2026 with a valuation of $1.2 billion.
+It followed a $155 million funding round, including investors Ventura Capital, GLG, Sona AM and existing investors TCV and Blue Owl.

+Acquisitions

+In August 2024, Allica acquired specialist bridging lender Tuscan Capital.